Kapatid/css-testing/README.md

 # CSS Styles
-A simple web app that only uses css for UI styling.
+A simple web app that only uses css.

 ### Syntax Highlight
 - [Prism](https://prismjs.com/) (used js for easy syntax highlighting of codes)